Lillie McCloud: Red Apples

 In 2014, McCloud signed with the Spectra Music Group and released a single entitled "What About The Beautiful Children" and later "The Other Part of Me".
-Her upcoming album, "Red Apples" is to be released on May 27, 2015, under Monarchy Records, a subsidy of Spectra.
+Her album, "Red Apples" was released on May 27, 2015, under Monarchy Records, a subsidy of Spectra.
 On the week ending September 13, 2015, Red Apples debuted at #16 on the UK Soul Charts.